 Probiotics, generally, propagate a healthy gut microbiome, meaning your stomach inflammation is decreased.
 When you’ve got chronic gut inflammation, your body can become more resistant to insulin, the hormone that controls how your body processes sugar.
 This can, in theory, stave off diabetes.

 Glucose Control is a pricey bottle, costing between $165 and $215 for 30 pills—meaning Attia’s two-capsules are running him around $10.
-It’s got an extra strain of probiotic bacteria in there (clostridium, for the curious), which is noteworthy and thought responsible for this blood sugar modulation effects.
+It’s got an extra strain of probiotic bacteria in there (Akkermansia), which is noteworthy and thought responsible for this blood sugar modulation effects.

 Brand: Pendulum Probiotics

-They also make a less potent and less expensive version of this same supplement that can be found on Amazon
+They also make a less potent and less expensive version of this same probiotic made by the same company that can be found on Amazon

 Protein Powders